 - Be active – read some tips about getting more exercise

 - cut down on alcohol – get tips on cutting down, including downloading a drinks diary and keeping track of your drinking

 - Lose weight – find out what your ideal weight is using the BMI healthy weight calculator and read advice about losing weight if you’re overweight

 - Drink less caffeine – found in coffee, tea, and cola

 - Get at least 6 hours of sleep a night – read some tips for getting to sleep

 By making these changes early on you may be able to avoid needing medicines.

-A healthy life needs a healthy diet.
+Healthy life needs a healthy diet.
 It’s never too late to start adopting healthy habits.
-It’s nice to know if the changes you’re making are working, and now more than ever, it’s easy to measure your changes Keep track of your progress with a smart heart health tracker like MOCAHeart and MOCACuff.
+It’s nice to know if the changes you’re making are working, and now more than ever, it’s easy to measure your changes Keep track of your progress with a smart heart health tracker like MOCAArm and MOCACuff.